based on Reviews

 • Stress: 200-400 mg

-Often, a combination of phosphatidylserine with omega 3 fatty acids (EPA & DHA) is recommended due to its synergistic effect, as the body can incorporate omega-3 fatty acids into phosphatidylserine.
+Often, in addition, a Combination of phosphatidylserine with omega 3 fatty acids (EPA & DHA) is recommended due to the synergistic effect, as the body can incorporate omega-3 fatty acids into phosphatidylserine.

 Possible interactions

 • Drying medications (anticholinergic agents): Some drying medications are called anticholinergic drugs.
-Phosphatidylserine could increase the levels of chemicals that could reduce the effects of these drying medications
+Phosphatidylserine may increase the levels of chemicals that could reduce the effectiveness of these drying medications.

-• Different medications for glaucoma, Alzheimer's, and other diseases (cholinergic medications): Phosphatidylserine may increase the levels of a chemical in the body called acetylcholine.
+• Various medications for glaucoma, Alzheimer's, and other conditions (cholinergic drugs): Phosphatidylserine may increase the levels of a chemical called acetylcholine in the body.
 This chemical is similar to some medications used to treat glaucoma, Alzheimer's, and other diseases.
-Taking phosphatidylserine with these medications may increase the risk of side effects.
+Taking phosphatidylserine with these medications could increase the risk of side effects.

 • Antiphospholipid syndrome: In antiphospholipid syndrome, the immune system attacks the body's own phospholipids.
-Those affected often have an increased risk of blood clots, stroke or heart attack.
-Many sufferers then also have antibodies against phosphatidylserine in their blood.
-Patients with this disease should not take phosphatidylserine to be on the safe side.
+Affected individuals often have an increased risk of blood clots, stroke, or heart attack.
+Many also have antibodies against phosphatidylserine in their blood.
+As a precaution, patients with this condition should not take phosphatidylserine.
 Its use has not yet been studied.

 Sources:

-• Hahn A., Dietary Supplements, Wissenschaftliche Verlagsgesellschaft mbH Stuttgart, 2006
+• Hahn A., Dietary Supplements, Scientific Publishing Company Ltd. Stuttgart, 2006

 • Hellhammer J, Fries E, Buss C, Engert V, Tuch A, Rutenberg D, Hellhammer D., Effects of soy lecithin phosphatidic acid and phosphatidylserine complex (PAS) on the endocrine and psychological responses to mental stress.